Programs

 - Design, execute, and present a personal project, which synthesizes and applies, selected knowledge, skills and experiences appropriate to the students’ personal and professional goals and/or their chosen area of specialization.

-In addition to fulfilling the outcomes of the Bachelor of Arts in Liberal Studies program, students completing the concentration in Small Business Management will:
+In addition to fulfilling the outcomes of the Bachelor of Arts in Liberal Studies program, students completing the concentration in Small Business Management will: - Understand how to manage the financial, sales and public relations issues associated with small business ownership.

 - Demonstrate the writing, critical thinking, presentation and business development skills necessary to succeed in promoting and managing a small business.